penev92/Oraide.LanguageServer/clients/oraide-vscode/README.md

  - TooltipInfoBase inheritance is ignored, so inheriting types won't know about their `Name` property.
  - Currently only parsing code symbols from C# files is supported.
 Decompiling game binaries and reading trait information from a static file are not yet implemented.
+ - The hover tooltip links to the online documentation may or may not work depending on your local version of OpenRA, as the links are never checked for validity and they always target the current release's documentation.

 **Enjoy!**